Sunday, November 9, 2025

 Unfortunately, the staff at Goodwill is beginning to realize what these shelf-systems might be worth to collectors.
 They priced this one at $47.99.
 I'm sure it won't last long on the shelves and it probably made someone's day to find this one.

 A simple Google search reveals that manuals and remote controls are still available at various places on the internet for this system.
 It would definitely be a good system for some lucky thrifter.
-For a new system coming in at the same price, check out this one on Amazon: Magnavox MM435M-SL Compact CD system.
+For a new system coming in at a similar price, check out this one on Amazon: Magnavox MM435M-WH Compact CD System with Bluetooth.

 Wednesday, June 24, 2020